vechain-energy/example-pwa-privy-account-abstraction/README.md

 })
 ```

+# Hide Transaction Signing

+Signing messages or transactions can be complex and a hurdle for regular users.
+To reduce friction, you can disable the signing dialog in the Privy Dashboard under `Embedded Wallets > Add confirmation modals`.

+Disabling this option allows the application to instantly interact with the blockchain, improving the user experience.
+Pending transactions can be managed with loading animations.

 # Conclusion

 In this article, we've addressed the lack of VeChain support within Privy and viem by creating an Account Abstraction Factory that serves as the interaction source.